 Yes.
-They also count as 6 credits at or above the 300-level, and UNIV 402-080 counts as the Honors Degree Capstone Requirement, if taken for at least three credits.
+They can count as part of 6 credits at or above the 300-level, and UNIV 402-080 counts as the Honors Degree Capstone Requirement, when taken for at least 3 credits.
 They do not typically count as part of the Honors coursework in the major.

-If I have two majors, can I pursue Honors Degrees in both?
+If I have two (or more) majors, can I pursue more than one Honors Degree?

-If both majors lead to the same type of degree (i.e. a BS, a BA, etc.), you would be pursuing a double major.
-Examples of this would include: Finance and Accounting majors; International Relations and Economics (BA); History and English; Neuroscience and Psychology (BS); etc. In the case of a double major (two majors leading to one degree, even if the majors are in different Colleges at UD), it is only possible to earn one Honors Degree since you are only earning one diploma.
-Since you would only earn one Honors Degree, you would need to choose which major you want to complete your major specific Honors requirements and would need to complete one honors capstone course.
-You must fulfill the 12 honors credits in the major in one of the two majors but not both.
+If your majors lead to the same type of degree (i.e. a BS, a BA, etc.), you would be pursuing a double major.
+Examples of this include Finance and Accounting; International Relations and Economics (BA); History and English; Neuroscience and Biology/CMG concentration; etc. In the case of a double major (two majors leading to one degree, even if the majors are in different Colleges at UD), it is only possible to earn one Honors Degree since you are only earning one diploma.
+Because of this, you would need to choose which major you want to complete your major specific Honors requirements and would need to complete one honors capstone course.
+You must fulfill the 12 honors credits in the major in one of the majors but not in more than one.

-If both majors lead to different types of degrees (i.e. a BS and a BA, etc.), you would be doing a double degree (or sometimes referred to as a dual degree).
-Examples of this would include: Chemistry (BS) and FLL-Spanish Studies (BA); Communication (BA) and Marketing or Economics (BS); any Engineering degree with any other major; etc. In this case, it could be possible to earn Honors Degrees in both (i.e. 2 Honors Degrees) since you would be earning 2 diplomas.
+If your majors lead to different types of degrees (i.e. a BS and a BA, etc.), you would be doing a double degree (or sometimes referred to as a dual degree).
+Examples of this would include Chemistry (BS) and Spanish Studies (BA); Communication (BA) and Marketing or Computer Science (BS); any Engineering degree with any other major; etc. In this case, it could be possible to earn Honors Degrees in both (i.e. 2 Honors Degrees) since you would be earning 2 diplomas.
 Or you could decide to earn Honors in just one and not the other.
-If you want to earn 2 Honors Degrees in the case of a double degree or dual degree (two majors leading to two different degree types–a BA and a BS), you would have to complete 12 Honors credits in each major (with no overlap—i.e. no less than 24 Honors major credits between the 2 majors) and you would have to complete two separate Honors capstone courses.
-In this case, it could also be possible to earn an Honors Degree in one and an Honors Degree with Distinction in the other.
+If you want to earn 2 Honors Degrees, in the case of a double degree or dual degree (two majors leading to two different degree types–a BA and a BS), you would have to complete 12 Honors credits in each major (with no overlap—i.e. no less than 24 Honors major credits between the 2 majors).
+You would need to complete two separate Honors capstone courses.
+In this case, it could be possible to earn an Honors Degree in one and an Honors Degree with Distinction in the other.

 Do individual departments have specific Honors Degree requirements?

-Many departments do have specific requirements for the 12 Honors credits in the major needed to earn the Honors Degree or in some cases a major GPA requirement needed for the Honors Degree.
-These specific requirements are listed in the University catalog under the Honors Degree in the major.
-See the UD Catalog.
+Many departments do have specific requirements for the 12 Honors credits in the major needed to earn the Honors Degree.
+In some cases a specific major GPA may also be needed for the Honors Degree.
+These specific requirements are listed in the Undergraduate catalog under the Honors Degree in the major.